Shopify/web-configs/Best practices/GraphQL/README.md

 # GraphQL

-[GraphQL](https://graphql.org) is our preferred way of sharing persistent data across server and client. where JavaScript, TypeScript, and React form the language of our UIs, GraphQL is our language for data.
+[GraphQL](https://graphql.org) is our preferred way of sharing persistent data across server and client.
+Where JavaScript, TypeScript, and React form the language of our UIs, GraphQL is our language for data.

 ## Table of contents